giongto35/cloud-morph/README.md

 ## Usecases

-- Experience hosting Cloud gaming service on their own.
+- Experience playing/hosting Cloud Gaming.
+Play app
-- Playable Teaser: Web is the most accessible.
-Providers can put their apps into the discovery, so anyone can give first try directly.
+- Playable Teaser:Providers can put their apps into the discovery, so anyone can give first try directly.
+Web is the most accessible.
 - Collaborative Gaming: Ex.
-Twitch play pokemon, or http://clouddiablo.com/
+Twitch play pokemon, or http://clouddiablo.com/ .
+For people with less time but still want to finish the game.
-- Open Source: Those ant to play with technology, try to setup a cloud gaming service on your own.
+- Open Source: Try to setup a cloud gaming service on your own.
 - Plugable Cloud gaming module: it doesn't need to be a standalone website, which a

 ## User Experience Goal: